Kidchai/bootcamp-snva-webapp/README.md

 Imagine a plant store that needs to keep track of their products.

-It's a primitive study project that uses servlets.
-The application is built using the MVC pattern and uses the DAO pattern to interact with the MySQL database.
+It's a simple study example that Hibernate, Servlets, and MySQL database.

 This repo also contains different examples of servlets for study purposes.
+And other configurations for the web application.

 #### Create